RZEdward/RZEdward.github.io/_pages/about.md

 ---

 <br>
-Incoming machine learning engineer at Kubrick Group and graduate of Durham University with a Master's degree in Natural Sciences combining Physics and Biology.
+Incoming data engineer for machine learning at Kubrick Group and graduate of Durham University with a Master's degree in Natural Sciences combining Physics and Biology.

-I am driven by a deep interest in mathematics, statistics, and model development, and I have developed a range of technical skills in the field of machine learning and data science through personal projects, work history, and self-study.
+I am driven by a deep interest in mathematics, statistics, and model development, and I have developed a range of technical skills in the field of machine learning, data engineering, and data science through personal projects, work history, and self-study.

-My current research interests lie in RNNs, agent-based modelling, and time series forecasting.
+My current research interests lie in CNNs, agent-based modelling, and time series forecasting.

 <h2> Skills & Certifications </h2>